 Young Lawyers Division Awards

-This award recognizes the public service or legal aid performed by a young lawyer (under the age of 36 or one who has not practiced for more than five years in any jurisdiction) who provides outstanding contributions to those in need of legal services.
+The YLD Pro Bono Award recognizes the public service or legal aid performed by a young lawyer (younger than 36 or who has not practiced for more than five years in any jurisdiction) who provides outstanding contributions to those in need of legal services.
 A nominee must be admitted to practice in Florida.

 Pro Bono Award Recipients:

 Sara Alpert, Tampa (2015)

 Laura E. Ward, Tampa (2014)

 Monica Miller Evans, Tallahassee (2010)

 Heather Pinder Rodriguez, Orlando (2008)